Social Class in Medieval England

 • Often from the peasant class themselves (and, therefore, sympathetic toward peasants)

-• Stereotypically radical in political and theological thought (e.g., Lollardy)
+• Stereotypically crude and radical in political and theological thought (e.g., Lollardy)

 Click here to go to the course syllabus.